itlab-vision/dl-benchmark/src/model_converters/tvm_converter/README.md

 ### TVM compiler parameters

-- `-m/--mod` is a path to an `.json` file with a model.
+- `-m / --mod` is a path to an `.json` file with a model.
-- `-p/--params` is a path to an `.params` file with a model parameters.
+- `-p / --params` is a path to an `.params` file with a model parameters.
-- `-t/--target` is target device information, for example `llvm` for CPU.
+- `-t / --target` is target device information, for example `llvm` for CPU.
 - `--opt_level` is the optimization level of the task extractions.
-- `-vm/--virtual_machine` is a flag to use VirtualMachine API.
+- `-vm / --virtual_machine` is a flag to use VirtualMachine API.
 - `--lib_name` is a file name to save compiled model.
-- `-op/--output_dir` is a path to save the model.
+- `-op / --output_dir` is a path to save the model.

 ### Examples of usage